-You should have studied science to GCSE at higher level and will have attained at least a 6,6 in Trilogy Science or at least a 6 in triple science; Chemistry.
-In order to cope with the increasing mathematical demands in the new A Level Chemistry, students should have preferably gained a grade 7 in Mathematics at GCSE.
+You should have studied science to GCSE at Higher Tier and will have attained at least a 6,6 in Trilogy Science or at least a 6 in triple science; Chemistry.
+In order to cope with the increasing mathematical demands in the new A Level Chemistry course, students should have preferably gained a grade 6 in Mathematics at GCSE.

-A Level Computing
+Computer Science A Level